Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

      --template-uuid UAN_SESSION_TEMPLATE --operation reboot
     ```

-10. Verify that the desired networking configuration is correct on each UAN.
+10. Verify that the wanted network configuration is correct on each UAN.